vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/behaviors/VIPRA_Behaviors.md

 Example:
 ```
 Action (typeA):
-  Condition: random 5-10 seconds from !Start
+  Condition: random 5-10 seconds after !Start
   Response: set velocity {0}
   Duration: random 10-20
 .
 ```
-Each typeA pedestrian will stop randomly between 5 and 10 seconds from the start, then stay still for a random amount of time between 10 and 20 seconds.
+Each typeA pedestrian will stop randomly between 5 and 10 seconds after the start, then stay still for a random amount of time between 10 and 20 seconds.

 ---